What is a Brown Bag Meeting?

-Brown Bag Meeting
+Brown Bag Meeting – informal exchange over lunch

 A Brown Bag Meeting is an informal exchange between colleagues and business partners in which each participant brings their own food.
 The term goes back to the brown paper bags – the so-called Brown Bags – in which the participants transport their lunch.
 Even though the format of the lunch break meeting is not unknown in German-speaking countries, the term as such is not widespread.
 The term is mainly used in North America and Australia; in Great Britain “Lunchtime Meeting” is more common.